-Dengue NS1 Ag test device has "Test Line" and "Control Line" on the surface of the cassette.
-And the Dengue IgG / IgM test device has "G(Dengue IgG Test Line)", "M(Dengue IgM Test Line)" and "C(Control Line)".
-All the Test Lines and Control Lines in result window are not visible before applying any samples.
+The Dengue NS1 Ag test device has a "Test line" and a "Control line" on the surface of the cassette.
+Both the Test Line and Control Line in the result window are not visible before applying any samples.
 The Control Line is used for procedural control.
-Control line should always appear if the test procedure is performed properly and the test reagents of control line are working.
+The Control line should always appear if the test procedure is performed properly and the test reagents of the control line are working.